SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Rhodes in May is a nice time.
-Rhodes is up and running after the Winter break and the weather is not yet torrid as it can be in mid-Summer and usually warm enough to swim.
+I love Rhodes in May.
+It’s up and running after the Winter break and the weather is not yet torrid as it can be in mid-Summer.

 It’s a spectacular ride though you will need to be careful on the curves winding down to Panormitis bay.
 Take a ride to the little village of Emporeios (4 kms) enjoying the dry and stark coastline and on your way back stop off at little Nos beach (with cafeteria/taverna) just before you hit the first houses of Symi.